 Create more responsive content by offloading tasks (high-latency operations and long-running computations) to background "workers" that run concurrently to leverage more machine resources.

 Utilize GPU acceleration to render webcam video streams with better performance.

 Explore a new architecture for high-performance 2D/3D GPU hardware accelerated graphics rendering by Adobe, which provides low-level Stage3D APIs for advanced rendering in apps.

-Experience improved performance of Flash Player content by taking advantage of native support for 64-bit operating systems and 64-bit web browsers on Linux®, Mac OS, and Windows®.
+EFlash Player can now take advantage of native support for 64-bit operating systems and 64-bit web browsers on Linux®, Mac OS, and Windows®.

 Create immersive, panoramic games for new classes of content, including first-person games that take advantage of infinite scrolling, mouse lock, relative mouse coordinates, and right- and middle-click events.

 Constrained profile allows Stage3D content to run hardware accelerated on more graphics chipsets, especially the Intel GMA.

 In addition to zlib compression of ByteArray, this compression type based on LZMA can be used to compress data inside a ByteArray.